 Code reviews are a fundamental part of ensuring what we deliver works well and adheres to our style guides and quality control standards.

-Each pull request needs to be reviewed and signed-off by two people.
-We do make exceptions in cases where the team size is small.
+Each pull request needs to be reviewed and signed-off by a team member.

-While reviewing a pull request please ensure you follow the following guidelines:
+While reviewing a pull request please ensure you follow these guidelines:

-Take your time: Never review something in a hurry.
+Take time: Never review in a hurry.
 It's a recipe for disaster.

-Test before you look at the code: Pull the branch locally and test the feature.
-If you see the feature in action you will be able to review better.
+Test: Pull the branch locally and test the feature.
+If you see the feature in action you will be able to review it better.

-Ensure the pull request has a brief description about the feature or enhancement.
+Read the description: Ensure the pull request has a brief description of the feature or enhancement.
 It's very important to get context from the author's perspective.

-Be positive: We're all in the same team.
+Be positive: We're all on the same team.
 Any kind of slander or provocation is not okay.

 Ask questions: If something isn't making sense seek an answer from the author.

-Legibility: Legible code is more reusable and future proof.
+Legibility: Legible code is more reusable and future-proof.
 The author will always feel like it's readable but you as the reviewer are the real judge of this.
-Everything in term of variable names, function names, class names and modules should be understandable.
+Everything in terms of variable names, function names, class names, and modules should be understandable.